Start9Labs/documentation/site/source/user-manual/flashing.rst

 Installing EmbassyOS
 --------------------

-Whether you purchase EmbassyOS from us or build it yourself, you'll need to flash it onto a microSD card.
+Whether you download EmbassyOS from our image server or build it yourself, you'll need to flash it onto a microSD card.

 #.
 Download `balenaEtcher <https://www.balena.io/etcher/>`_ onto your Mac, Windows, or Linux computer.
 #.
 Insert the microSD card into your computer, either directly or using an adapter.